obophenotype/uberon/README.md

 ## Content

-This repository contains the editors version of the ontology (uberon_edit.obo), and the material required to make a release.
+This repository contains the editors version of the ontology (src/ontology/uberon-edit.obo), and the material required to make a release.

 ## Editors: